Creation and Presentation Narrative Questions for Full Year Applicants

 • A description of how your organization participates or provides leadership on the local, state, and regional levels.

-Note: Mid-Size and Large Organizations should also consider: Specific examples of how your organization is building participation in your activities by eliminating practical, perceptual and experiential barriers.*
+Note: Mid-Size and Large Organizations should also consider: Specific examples of how your organization has been building participation in your activities by eliminating practical, perceptual and experiential barriers (see Glossary) over the past three years.*

 4. How Did You Know?